 French language ability is a plus

-*** Accepting applications for SPRING AND SUMMER 2016. ***
+*** Applications for SPRING AND SUMMER 2016 are closed. ***

 Application for an internship is a two-step process.
 Interested students should first submit: